 The iCMP, created to improve the quality of care provided to complex patients while still achieving savings through better care utilization and coordination, is continuing to decrease costs while improving outcomes.
 Results include:

-Partners plans to further expand and adapt the iCMP, tailoring interventions to those who need them with the goal of helping patients stay healthier longer.
+Mass General Brigham plans to further expand and adapt the iCMP, tailoring interventions to those who need them with the goal of helping patients stay healthier longer.